The Intersectionality Consortium

 What we ask: required knowledge, experience and skills

-- At least 8 – 10 years relevant working experience in complex international environments, with field experience in sub-Saharan Africa.
+• At least 5 years relevant working experience in complex international environments, preferably with experience in sub-Saharan Africa.

 How to apply?

 Submit your letter of motivation and curriculum vitae to email@example.com by 6 December 2020 at the latest.
-The first round of interviews will be held on Friday 11 December 2020, the second round is foreseen to be held on Friday 18 December 2020.
+The first interviews will be held in the second half of December 2020.

 Would you like more information?